King Cobra

-The King Cobra (Ophiophagus hannah) is the world’s longest venomous snake, celebrated and feared for its imposing presence and potent venom.
-Found throughout Southeast Asia and parts of India, this majestic reptile plays a vital role in its ecosystem.
+The King Cobra (Ophiophagus hannah) is the world’s longest venomous snake, capable of reaching lengths of up to 18 feet and standing tall enough to look an adult human in the eye.
+Found throughout Southeast Asia and parts of India, this majestic reptile plays a vital role in its ecosystem by controlling populations of other snakes, including highly venomous species.
 With its hooded display, sharp eyesight, and unique hissing growl, the King Cobra stands out as a symbol of both power and elegance in the snake kingdom.

 King Cobras inhabit a variety of tropical environments, including: